linkedin/rest.li/modeling.md

 Each Rest.li resource endpoint is one of the following types:
 Collection, Simple, Association.
 Additionally, each resource endpoint may be a sub-resource of any other resource.
+These resources can be implemented with synchronous or asynchronous templates.
+Asynchronous is recommended if the code implementation is non-blocking.

 #### Collection